Grid2op/lightsim2grid/README.md

 bool compute_pf(const Eigen::SparseMatrix<cplx_type> & Ybus,  // the admittance matrix
-                CplxVect & V,  // store the results of the powerflow and the Vinit ! const CplxVect & Sbus,  // the injection vector const Eigen::VectorXi & pv,  // (might be ignored) index of the components of Sbus should be computed const Eigen::VectorXi & pq,  // (might be ignored) index of the components of |V| should be computed int max_iter,  // maximum number of iteration (might be ignored)
+                CplxVect & V,  // store the results of the powerflow and the Vinit ! const CplxVect & Sbus,  // the injection vector const Eigen::VectorXi & ref,  // bus id participating to the distributed slack const RealVect & slack_weights,  // slack weights for each bus const Eigen::VectorXi & pv,  // (might be ignored) index of the components of Sbus should be computed const Eigen::VectorXi & pq,  // (might be ignored) index of the components of |V| should be computed int max_iter,  // maximum number of iteration (might be ignored)